ahmet-ceng/Digit_Recognition/README.md

 Pycharm Community Edition 2020.2.3

 # Additional:
-  To use application, simply run predictGUI.py.
   You don't have to run saveModel.py to create a model because model.h5 is included in repository.
 Of course if you wish to create the model in you computer you can run saveModel.py and a new model will be created.